A Princess of Destiny

 A Princess of Destiny is a 1929 MGM short silent film short in two-color Technicolor.
 It was the eleventh and penultimate film produced as part of Metro-Goldwyn-Mayer's "Great Events" series.

+Plot

+The film depicts the last days of Anne Boleyn, the second wife of King Henry VIII of England.

 Production

+Doris Lloyd played Anne Boleyn, while Anders Randolf was Henry VIII.
 The film was shot at the Tec-Art Studio in Hollywood.
 Early versions of the script used the titles A Royal Lover and The Royal Duckling.

 Preservation Status

 A Princess of Destiny is believed to be lost.